Skip to content

 Seeding Guidelines

 Ideal seedbed preperation will ensure better seed to soil contact for this shallowly seeded crop.
-However seeding into a diversity of soils has proven successfull due to its plasticity.
+However seeding into a diversity of soils has proven successfull due to the plasticity of camelina.
+Direct sowing is preferred where the conservation of moisture is important.

 Direct Seeding rates